nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

   [`zero_functional`](https://github.com/zero-functional/zero-functional).
-- Full flow macro implementation can be seen [here](https://github.com/nim-lang/fusion/blob/ea18f8559c514b227b148300a2900b3e2a282b0d/tests/tmatching.nim#L1878) - it is a part of test suite for the library, but a lot of comments from the article are still present.
+- Full flow macro implementation can be seen [here](https://github.com/nim-lang/fusion/blob/ea18f8559c514b227b148300a2900b3e2a282b0d/tests/tmatching.nim#L1878) - it is a part of the test suite for the library, but a lot of comments from the article are still present.
-- I tried to write [test suite](https://github.com/nim-lang/fusion/blob/master/tests/tmatching.nim) in a way that would make it easier to use as an example as well, and while for the most part it does not have such level of implementation comments, it could still be treated as an example on how to use this library.
+- I tried to write the [test suite](https://github.com/nim-lang/fusion/blob/master/tests/tmatching.nim) in a way that would make it easier to use as an example as well, and while for the most part it does not have such level of implementation comments, it could still be treated as an example on how to use this library.
 - This library is still being developed - some minor bugs and inconsistencies could be expected, as